pdimens/bio-bin/README.md

 #### locus
 Used to generate HWE heterozygosity info from a VCF file and perform the necessary outlier test with Benjamini-Hochberg correction.
 It outputs outlier contigs and loci into separate files and removes those loci and contigs from your VCF file, eliminating a lot of manual effort.
 #### individual
 Used to generate heterozygosity information per individual from a VCF file and perform a Tukey outlier test where outliers are individuals with F scores < Q1 - (1.5 x IQR) or > Q3 + (1.5 x IQR), then remove those individuals flagged as outliers from the input VCF.
 (Q = Quartile, IQR = Inter-Quartile Range).
-Will eventually be merged into `vcf_hwe_filter`.